fbpx

 Digital Operations and Outreach Coordinator

 Michelle has been the Digital Operations and Outreach Coordinator at Town Cats since October 2024.
 She first volunteered as an adoption counselor with Town Cats in 2019 but could not continue due to the pandemic.
 In 2022, she fostered her first kitten, Pippa!
-Since then, she has fostered another litter of 3 boys and is currently fostering Kiera, a 6 year old timid lady who now gets a bedroom of her own!
+Since then, she has fostered multiple litters and adult cats when she’s able.

 After graduating from San Jose State University with a BS in Business Administration and Management Information Systems, she spent nearly 20 years in the tech industry.
 With her enthusiasm for technology, she brings expertise in business analysis, systems management, and IT solutions.
 Outside of work, Michelle enjoys creative hobbies like crocheting, card making and painting, where she can explore her artistic side – so she has a unique (but useful!) combination of technical knowledge and creativity!